-It highlights the absence of a serious publicly available biotech analyst, since Marc Sinatra decided he'd prefer wages at Lodge Partners to the odd pub dinner from Biotech Daily.
+It highlights the absence of a serious publicly available biotechnology companies analyst, since Marc Sinatra decided he'd prefer real wages at Lodge Partners to the odd pub dinner from Biotech Daily.

 To close the financial year Novartis agreed to pay Spinifex \$916 million for its University of Queensland-developed EMA401 for pain.